AAII Investor Sentiment as a Stock Market Indicator

 The next chart shows rolling lagged 52-week Pearson correlations between between net investor sentiment and S&P 500 Index 26-week future return over the available sample period.
 The correlations are mostly negative (individual investors in aggregate usually lean the wrong way) but are occasionally positive.
 The upward sloping dashed trend line suggests that investors have improved their understanding of stock market mean reversion over the sample period.

-As a separate test of trend, the correlation between net investor sentiment and S&P 500 Index 26-week future return is -0.19 (-0.08) over the first (second) half of the sample period.
-In other words, individual investors lean less the wrong way since 2000 than before 2000.
+As a separate test of trend, the correlation between net investor sentiment and S&P 500 Index 26-week future return is -0.25 (-0.06) over the first (second) half of the sample period.
+The break point between the first and second halves is about the end of 2000.
+In other words, individual investors lean less the wrong way after 2000 than before.

 What drives the contrarian indication?

-The final chart summarizes the average 1-week and 26-week S&P 500 Index future returns by decile (tenth) of sorted values of net investor sentiment over the available sample period.
+The final chart summarizes the average 1-week and 26-week S&P 500 Index future returns by ranked tenth (decile) of net investor sentiment measurements over the available sample period.
 Results suggest that:

 - For 1-week future return, there is no reliable relationship with sentiment.